 - 12 oz distilled water

 - 10 oz tallow (or palm oil)

 - 6 oz castor oil

-- Stand the bars upright and let them cure in a well-ventilated area for about 4-6 weeks and then enjoy!
+In a well-ventilated area, stand the bars upright and let them cure for 4-6 weeks.

 - Store your shampoo bars in a cool, dry place when not in use.
 Use a well-draining soap dish to help them dry between uses and prolong their lifespan.